 SUMMARY.

-least 13% to 15% on top of the purchase price to cover the extras
+at least 10% on top of the purchase price to cover the extras

 but don't forget you don't need quite so much for new build.
 Please